-Young Black women aged 18-30 invited to join an exciting new hybrid programme for budding archivists and curators.
+Young Black women aged 18-30 were invited to join an exciting new hybrid programme for budding archivists and curators.

 “Women Speak Volumes Between Generations is a fantastic initiative highlighting the living legacy of older Black women artists and creatives, whose narratives continue to be underrepresented in the archives.
 There is a wealth of talent out there among the next generation of young Black women storytellers, archivists and curators, but there are still systemic obstacles to career progression that need to be overcome.
 This project is an important and creative intervention to redress the balance while celebrating Black women whose entrepreneurial work deserves attention.”